rznn/up-n-running-gulp-boilerplate/README.md

 ???.
 Have fun!
 ```

-##Webserver and Browser-Sync
+##Browser-Sync
-To start the webserver, simply go to your project directory and run "gulp".
+To start a local server, simply fire up a terminal in your local project's folder and run "gulp".
 The server's default address is http://localhost:3000/.

 For debugging via Browser-Sync, go to http://localhost:3001/.